madelonhulsebos/gittables/README.md

 This will yield a directory with CSV files and annotated tables per topic.
 For each topic directory, you will find the raw CSV files and tables in `csv_files/` and `tables/` directories.

+Log files of the extraction and annotation process are written to the `logs/` directory.

 **Warning**: running the code as-is might be time consuming.

 ## Issues and contributions